-21. The EPA has designed the Mahomet Aquifer as a "Sole Source Aquifer," meaning it is the sole or principal source of drinking water for Illinois residents in these counties.

-22. Designation of the Mahomet Aquifer as a Sole Source Aquifer recognizes that there are no alternative drinking water source(s) that could physically, legally, and economically supply drinking water to all those who depend on the aquifer for such and therefore, if contamination occurs, using an alternative source would be extremely expensive.
+- 21. The EPA has designed the Mahomet Aquifer as a "Sole Source Aquifer," which recognizes that it is the sole or principal source of drinking water for Illinois residents in these counties. - 22.
+Designation of the Mahomet Aquifer as a Sole Source Aquifer recognizes that there are no alternative drinking water source(s) that could physically, legally, and economically supply drinking water to all those who depend on the aquifer for such and therefore, if contamination occurs, using an alternative source would be extremely expensive. - B. Peoples Gas stores natural gas thousands of feet below the Mahomet Aquifer. - 1.
+Odorless, colorless, and tasteless, natural gas is dangerous in a confined space. - 23.
+Methane, the primary component of natural gas (NG), is a potent greenhouse gas.
+Methane can be flammable and explosive when mixed with air, an asphyxiant, and cause problems with the operation of public and private water systems. - 24.
+Natural gas can cause death by suffocation if the gas displaces the air in a confined space.
+A person will experience the following effects as gas concentration increases: - a.
+At 25 to 30% gas in air, the oxygen deficiency can cause ringing in ears, euphoria, and unexplained behavioral changes. - b.

-Case: 1:22-cv-01124 Document #: 54 Filed: 05/15/23 Page 9 of 70 PageID #:656

-B. Peoples Gas stores natural gas thousands of feet below the Mahomet Aquifer.

-1. Odorless, colorless, and tasteless, natural gas is dangerous in a confined space.

-23. Methane, the primary component of natural gas (NG), is a potent greenhouse gas.
-Methane can be flammable and explosive when mixed with air, an asphyxiant, and cause problems with the operation of public and private water systems.

-24. Natural gas can cause death by suffocation if the gas displaces the air in a confined space.
-A person will experience the following effects as gas concentration increases:

-- At 25 to 30% gas in air, the oxygen deficiency can cause ringing in ears, euphoria, and unexplained behavioral changes. - b.
 At 50% gas in air, a person taking in a few breaths will be incapacitated and unable to self-rescue. - c.
-At 75% gas in air, a person is immediately incapacitated, and death will occur in a matter of minutes.7

-25. Incomplete combustion can occur when the gas mixture is richer than 10%.
+At 75% gas in air, a person is immediately incapacitated and death will occur in a matter of minutes.7 - 25.
+Incomplete combustion can occur when the gas mixture is richer than 10%.
 When this occurs, there is not enough oxygen to completely oxidize all the carbon to carbon dioxide.
 Some of the remaining carbon reacts to form the incomplete, less stable compound known as carbon monoxide.
 Carbon monoxide is toxic (poisonous) and can cause physical illness and death when inhaled under certain conditions.
 It is lighter than air and mixes very thoroughly.

-26. If not contained, natural gas combustion can be hazardous.
-Uncontrolled combustion causes a very sharp pressure shock wave through a gas / air mixture.
-If this type of combustion is in an unconfined space (such as in the open atmosphere), the result is a flash fire.
-If in a confined space, the result is usually an explosion.